tibbben/teaching.data.literacy/UM_DataManagementClass/Lessons/01/lesson.md

 *__Class 2__*

 1. Why Manage Data: Data Management and Data Sharing (cont.
-10 min)
+10 minutes max)
   - Data [Sharing Snafu](https://www.youtube.com/watch?v=N2zK3sAtr-4) in 3 short acts
   - up to slide 10 is review (use as appropriate for conversation and time)
-2. Review readings (slides 11-14 have some perhaps useful material for the review of readings)
+2. Review readings (10-15 minutes)
+  - slides 11-14 have some perhaps useful material for the review of readings
   - Holdren
     - Clearly he is for the promotion of data sharing - are there implications for the environment? (his background)
     - implications for other fields? biotechnology, engineering, computer science, physics?
 Take some time to think about other fields: security, privacy, human subjects, inventions, and so on